Lyalpha/ifuanal/docs/tutorial.rst

 well as applying some conditions to the fitted parameters:

 * The residual spectrum is constructed by subtracting the continuum fit from the observed spectrum.
-This is then convolved with a gaussian of width ``resid_sig`` if required to further remove broad residuals (see below).
+This is then median filtered with a width of ``filtwidth`` if required to further remove broad residuals (see below).
 * The residual spectrum is masked for wavelengths more than ``offset_bounds`` + 3 :math:`\times` ``stddev_bounds`` from an emission line rest wavelength.
   Wavelengths outside these windows are not fit for.